madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md

 ##Resizing Containers

+Container size can be incremented either when container is mounted or not, whereas to decrease size container needs to be open, but not mounted.

+###Increasing Size

 To increase size of the container file, we can use use again `dd` with *seek* parameter to skip it size in *bs* size blocks:

 ```bash